 suddenly feels lost when her last child leaves home.
 Her sense of purpose has gone.
 She doesn’t know how to fill her time or fill that need to give and support.
 She no longer feels needed

-Ashley’s best friend who lived round the corner, has moved to the States with her husband who has a new job.
-They were very close friends, and would meet weekly over coffee.
+.
+Ashley’s best friend who lived around the corner has moved to the States with her husband who has a new job.
+They were very close friends and would meet weekly over coffee.
 They had both supported each other during challenging periods over the last few years.
 Now Ashley feels lost.
 She has no one to turn to when she needs to talk things through.
+Innate Needs.

 All the above are examples of one of our innate needs not being met.
 There are 9 innate needs.
 They need that to nourish us emotionally, just as good nutrition nourishes us physically.
 If one of them is not met, we will feel the impact, to a lesser or greater degree depending on how well all our other needs are being met.
 Usually, over time, we adjust to the change in circumstances, get it met by something new or change our circumstances.
 So, Ashley, may take action and start socialising more so that she can meet new people and make new friends.
 With the in-laws moving in, it may require a change in behaviour to obtain that privacy, such as going out daily for a walk or setting boundaries.
 If, however, too many of the innate needs are not being met, life can start to feel very challenging, and this will affect us emotionally and psychologically.
 Privacy